In part 1 we looked at the myth of ‘unstoppable code’.

 You don’t have this problem.

 In fact this critical variable is flipped on its head: you have a stake in the destruction of Bitcoin’s future.
-You are trying to get the price of BTC to $0, and the value of all future block rewards along with it.
+You are trying to get the price of BTC to $0, and the value of all future block rewards and your mining equipment along with it.
 Attacking the network to undermine the integrity of Bitcoin and its value proposition to end users is precisely your goal.

 This fundamentally breaks the game theory and the balance of power in the system, and the result is disequilibrium.